MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-setup.md

 #### Which actions can't be tested automatically

-Improvement actions in templates that aren't scoped for Microsoft 365 are currently not eligible for automatic testing.
-For example, improvement actions in a universal template, or a template for Microsoft Azure or Microsoft Dynamics, don't have any automatically-tested actions.
+Improvement actions in templates not scoped to Microsoft 365 are currently not eligible for automatic testing.
+For example, universal templates, or a template for Microsoft Azure or Microsoft Dynamics, won't have actions that can be tested automatically.
 Learn more about [assessment templates](compliance-manager-templates.md).

 #### Manage automated testing settings